-Requirement Inheritance

-Modules may inherit requirement of other modules by defining the parent module that they inherit from.
-They may only inherit requirements from the same type of module.

-That approach is used when the differences between two module definitions are minor.
-In such cases the module table will only list attributes, where additional / altered requirements are specified.
-For better readability especially for sequences, some of the attributes may be repeated as well.
-In such cases, the column Presence may be annotated with a reference to the definition in the referenced module.

 Display Requirements

-Display requirements are annotated by the presence of * (not required to be displayed) respectively by its absence (required to be displayed).
+An asterisk (*)appearing on the attribute requirements indicates that the attribute does NOT need to be displayed

 General Definitions

 Character Sets

 Support of Character Sets other than ISO-IR 100

 All actors shall support at least the Default Character Set and ISO-IR 100 (Latin-1) in all transactions.
 Other character sets as specified in Specific Character Set (0008,0005) shall be supported along the specification of the conformance statements of the involved actors.
 Especially that means the following: